programmingAthlete/BruteSniffing_Fisher/README.md

 * ctypes
 * netaddr
 * python-nmap
+* lxml
-* crypto_pkg package for the cryptography ( always by me - https://github.com/programmingAthlete/crypto_pkg) - I am currently looking for a solution to use the SageMath library (crypto schemes and attack work well with it) and automatise its installation in python venvs - I think that docker is the solution.
+* crypto_pkg package for the cryptography ( still by me - https://github.com/programmingAthlete/crypto_pkg) - I am currently looking for a solution to use the SageMath library (crypto schemes and attack work well with it) and automatise its installation in python venvs - I think that docker is the solution.

 ## Structure
 Hirerchy of the project: